-The floor area for a hutch containing two guinea pigs should be a minimum of 0.75 square meters.
-The hutch is where they will spend much of their time, so the bigger the living quarters, the better.
+The floor area is where they’ll spend much of their time, so the bigger the living quarters, the better.
 The indoor part of a hutch is only half the story, though, and guinea pigs need some outdoor space, too.
-It is recommended that they should have at least three hours free-ranging time each day.
+It is recommended that they should have at least three hours each day exploring, filled with plenty of exciting exercise, where they can run, skip, and popcorn!
 This is easy to arrange if you combine a hutch and run, and an all-in-one living space such as The Eglu Go Hutch for Guinea Pigs is the ideal option.

-For a pair of Guinea pigs, a one- to two-meter-square run provides plenty of space.
-If you are able to give the pets more space than this, they will only really use it fully if it has plenty of tunnels and bolt holes to head for – guinea pigs do not like to be too far away from somewhere safe and cozy, and will not usually roam in a large backyard.
-What you can do in a large space, though, is construct an obstacle course or maze of tunnels, giving your pets endless fun and exercise.
+For a pair of Guinea pigs, a one- to two-metre-square run provides ample space.
+If you can to give the pets more space than this, they will only really use it fully if it has plenty of tunnels and bolt holes to head for – guinea pigs don’t like to be too far away from somewhere safe and cosy, and will not usually roam in a large garden.

-Guinea pigs are more inclined to run around and have fun if they have companions to play with on a daily basis.
+Guinea pigs are more inclined to run around and have fun if they have companions to play with.
 So, rule number one for ensuring that your pets get enough exercise is to provide them with at least one playmate.
-In the wild, extended family groups tend to number at least 10, but you should always keep the numbers to a level dictated by the size of the hutch and run.
+In the wild, extended family groups could be at least10, but you should always keep the numbers to a level dictated by the size of the hutch and run.
 You need to get the mix right, as a male and a female will inevitably mate, which has obvious consequences in terms of space and mouths to feed.

 Incorporating hiding places in your run/hutch/tunnel set up is an important detail.
 Guinea pigs instinctively have one eye on a safe bolt-hole when they are out and about, and scurrying back to safety is probably their most strenuous form of exercise.

-You can encourage your pets to scurry around and stretch their legs by putting interesting objects in their run, such as hay balls, wicker toys stuffed with treats, chews, tunnels and simple hideaways in the form of terra-cotta caves and igloos.
-They will also play happily with the cardboard tubes from the inside of toilet paper rolls and paper towels, or a simple cardboard box, especially if these items are stuffed with hay and fresh veggie treats.
+You can encourage your pets to scout around and stretch their legs by putting interesting objects in their run, such as a Caddi Treat Holder, wicker toys stuffed with guinea pig treats, chews, tunnels and simple hideaways in the form of terracotta caves and igloos.
+They will also play happily with the cardboard tubes from the inside of loo-rolls and paper towels, or a simple cardboard box, especially if these items are stuffed with hay and fresh veggie treats.